civol/HDLRuby/README.md

 end
 ```

-This example shows how to declare vector types, e.g., `x` and `y` and `z`
-are 8-bit unsigned vectors.
-If signed values are required, `bit` is to be
+This example demonstrates how to declare vector types.
+The signals `x`, `y`, and `z` are 8-bit unsigned vectors.
+If signed values are needed, you would use `signed` instead of `bit`.
-replaced by `signed`.
-It also show how to declare a connection (the
-`assign` statement in Verilog HDL) line 6.
-For this case, `cout` and `z`
-are concatenate together and connected to the output of the addition
-between `x` and `y`.
-You can notice that `x` has been casted to a 9-bit
-value before the addition.
-This this for keeping the output carry: in
-HDLRuby, contrary to Verilog HDL, the data type of the operands is
-preserved, so that adding two 8-bit values will produce an 8-bit result
-You can notice that `x` has been casted to a 9-bit value before the
-addition.
-This this for keeping the output carry: in HDLRuby, contrary to
-Verilog HDL, the data type of the operands is strictly preserved, so that
-adding two 8-bit values will produce an 8-bit result.
-The goal is to
-avoid the ambiguities that arise with Verilog HDL while not being as
-heavy syntactically as VHDL.

-The common RTL language also support conditional statements in their
-processes.
-HDLRuby also have such statements, but the are not limited to
-the processes: they can be used anywhere in the body of a module.
-These
-statements  include the `hif`/`helsif`/`helse` for the if conditionals,
-the `hcase`/`hwhen`/`helse` statements for the case conditionals,
-and the `mux` expression for the multiplexers.
-This later construct is a
-generalization of the`?:` operator used in Verilog HDL.
-For example, the
-adder previously described can be enhanced to be an adder-subtracter as
-follows:
+Line 6 illustrates a connection (similar to the `assign` statement in Verilog HDL), where `cout` and `z` are concatenated and connected to the result of an addition.
+Note that `x` is explicitly cast to a 9-bit value to preserve the carry-out.
+In HDLRuby, unlike Verilog HDL, operand types are strictly preserved.
+This means that adding two 8-bit values yields an 8-bit result unless explicitly extended.
+The goal is to avoid the type-related ambiguities found in Verilog, while keeping syntax lighter than VHDL.

+Conditional statements, common in RTL languages, are also supported in HDLRuby.
+However, unlike in Verilog or VHDL, HDLRuby conditionals can appear anywhere in a system bodyânot just within processes.

+These include:

+* `hif` / `helsif` / `helse` for `if`-like conditionals

+* `hcase` / `hwhen` / `helse` for `case`-like conditionals

+* `mux`, an expression-level construct for multiplexers, which supports multiple inputs, unlike the ?: ternary operator in Verilog, which only handles two

+__Note__:  These statements are also called "parallel conditionals" in HDLRuby, to contrast with the ones used in the `sequencer` constructs (see [Sequencer](##sequencer-software-like-Hardware-coding)).

+For example, we can upgrade the 8-bit adder to an adder-subtractor:

 ```ruby
 system :adder_suber8 do